Review – Grand Theft Auto IV

 Grand Theft Auto IV is the greatest game in the history of electronics.
 No game since GTAIII has revolutionized digital entertainment this awesomely (ok — maybe since Halo 3).
 I bought my copy the night it launched and have already put in over forty hours of play, merely enough to scratch the surface of this diamond in the rough.

 For those of you who don’t know, GTAIV was made by Rockstar Games, a company made exclusively of the “who’s who” of game developers.
 Everything they touch turns to solid gold and the innovation they bring to the table is easily enough to drive dozens of smaller developing studios.
-I think their true brilliance lies in the fact that they’ve managed to keep all of that innovation from leaking out and diluting their unique IPs. → What is word?
-Baby don’t read me.
+I think their true brilliance lies in the fact that they’ve managed to keep all of that innovation from leaking out and diluting their unique IPs.
+But enough about them, let’s get to the game!

 Review – Lost: Via Domus